-Geosmin and MIB are not removed by conventional water treatment processes used by CEW&SA's water treatment facility.
+Geosmin is not removed by conventional water treatment processes used by CEW&SA's water treatment facility.

 There are several proven treatment technologies for removing geosmin from drinking water including granular or powdered activated carbon in certain applications; oxidation with ozone or advanced oxidation processes (AOPs); bio filtration; or some combination of each.
 The actual technology used at a specific plant is highly dependent on the chemistry of the source water.
 Any engineered treatment solution must first be evaluated to ensure the installation of a system to treat geosmin and MIB does not negatively impact the current treatment processes.
-CEW&SA underwent a pilot study with granular activated carbon (GAC) to test its efficiency in removing the compounds.
-It proved that the GAC system could remove the compounds to acceptable levels in most instances.
-CEW&SA has employed the help of the engineering firm Ardurra, to design the system.
-It should be ready for bid in late spring to early summer of 2025.
+CEW&SA is currently undergoing a pilot study with granular activated carbon (GAC) to test its efficiency in removing the compounds.